History & Staff

 Steve Novakovich, CEO- Owner

 Steve has lived in Alaska since he was 8 years old.
-His great- grandfather started a series of funeral homes in Utah in the early 1900's.
-Steve and his wife Deanne have eight children and 3 grandchildren.
+His great- grandfather gounded a group of funeral homes in Utah in the early 1900's.
+Steve and his wife Deanne have eight children and 4 grandchildren.

 Steve has been a successful businessman in Alaska for over 35 years.
 Steve paraglides, snowmobiles, jetskies, crosscountry-skies, not to forget boating and fishing.
 He spends much of his free time working with boyscouts, taking them on amazing adventures in the Alaska wilderness, snowcaving and learning survival skills.
-Steve has felt it an honor to serve families and uplift those in need.
+Steve is honored to serve families and uplift those in need.

 Nelson Bruce, Pre-need, Insurance and Monument Consultant